Bryce Dessner: Curator

 Dessner is the founder and curator of the annual Cincinnati-based MusicNOW Festival.
-He was recently tapped to curate 'Mountains and Waves,' a weekend celebration of his music at the Barbican in London, May 2015, with guests including Steve Reich, eighth blackbird, Brooklyn Youth Chorus, Sō Percussion, Caroline Shaw, and the Britten Sinfonia.
+He was tapped to curate 'Mountains and Waves,' a weekend celebration of his music at the Barbican in London, May 2015, with guests including Steve Reich, eighth blackbird, Brooklyn Youth Chorus, Sō Percussion, Caroline Shaw, and the Britten Sinfonia.
 In September 2015, Dessner curated a weekend of performances at the Cork Opera House, Ireland.
 He is also the co-founder and co-curator of Crossing Brooklyn Ferry.
 In March 2010, Dessner co-curated the Big Ears Festival in Knoxville Tennessee.

 MusicNOW Festival

 The MusicNOW Festival was founded by Dessner in April 2006.
 The festival is an annual showcase of the best in contemporary music, featuring musicians from around the world, and is held in Cincinnati, Ohio.
 The first festival was held at the small downstairs room at the Cincinnati CAC and featured performances from Wilco's Glenn Kotche, The Books, Erik Freidlander, Bell Orchestre, Burmese drummer Kyaw Kyaw Naing, and the Clogs.
 The following year the festival was moved to the Cincinnati Memorial Hall, which would become its home for the next several years.
 As the festival grew and established itself as an important annual cultural event, Dessner continued to curate line-ups that featured risk-taking artists who do not fit neatly into genre-defined categories.

 MusicNOW celebrated its ten-year anniversary of the festival in 2015.
 To mark this special occasion the festival expanded to include five nights of performances in three venues.
 The year's festival included performances from Lone Bellow, Mina Tindle, Perfume Genius, The National, Sō Percussion, Butt Nothings, Will Butler, and many others.
 Continuing the tradition from last year, the Cincinnati Symphony Orchestra was featured throughout the weekend.
 In honor of the ten-year anniversary the festival also released "MusicNOW – 10 Years," a compilation album collecting live recordings of some of the best performances the series has seen over the past decade.
 The festival returns to Cincinnati for its twelve season in January 2017.

 Past festivals have featured festival-only collaborations, such as one between David Cossin and Glenn Kotche; new music from Sufjan Stevens, Richard Reed Parry (of Arcade Fire); and performances by Tinariwen, Steve Reich, Owen Pallett, The National (band), Grizzly Bear (band), Joanna Newsom, Kronos Quartet and many, many more.